nicocardiel/boundfit/docs/installation.rst

 By default, some "magic" numbers (Fortran PARAMETERs) are pre-defined in the code, but can be adequately modified at installation time.
-Note that **BoundFit** reads the data to be fitted from an external ASCII file.
+Note that **boundfit** reads the data to be fitted from an external ASCII file.

     **NDATAMAX**: Maximum number of points to be fitted (default 100000 points).